 In relation to the outcomes and targets listed in the logical framework (Annex 1), performance to date is appropriate.
-Progress on the Birdlife, EFA and FFI projects is according to plan.
+Progress on the EFA, RSPB and FFI projects is according to plan.
 Commencement of the RSPB program was effectively delayed for one year because the CEPF investment was only one part of a multi-donor, multi-country program RSPB was seeking to launch.
-Similarly, approval for the CI grant from the CEPF Working Group came later than the other grants; thus this project is approximately five months behind the originally planned schedule.
-CI has made significant progress in a short period of time, and RSPB is working to leverage large amounts of money and resources.
+At present the project is progressing at a good pace.